This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Why the attack?

 "Why this?"
-I thought, Who does this guy think he is?
+I think, Who does this guy think he is?
 The provocateur was reserved, but clearly a senior-level guy with authority in a roomful of executives.
 Wait — with a half-moment of not dodging the spiraling bullets, like in The Matrix… I realize "the guy" might be Jack, the legendary, multi-billionaire CEO.
+But…

 Why have these obliterated by a random ambush…even if this guy is high-level?
-It seemed so capricious and improper…
+It seemed so capricious and improper.
+I was annoyed, watching my work (maybe) being destroyed.

 It lasted 35 or 40 minutes.
 Non-stop.
 I was feeling like a blackened burger trying to jump off the grill.